howardosborne/grow/walks.md

 <img src="./assets/images/1/Sherington%20church.jpg" class="rounded card-img-top" alt="...">

-The official route takes a long detour towards Tyringham, which never quite reaches the manor.
-If you would like to see these, a way has been added to the map.
-Alternatively, a more direct route is also marked on the map in case you would rather spend your time amusing yourself in Olney.
+The official route takes a long detour towards Tyringham, but doesn't quite reach John Soane's striking [Tyringham Hall](https://en.wikipedia.org/wiki/Tyringham_Hall).
+The house isn't open to the public but you can see the gatehouse and bridge and a diversion to these has been added to the map.
+Alternatively, a more direct route is also marked on the map in case you would rather spend your time amusing and [amazing](https://cowperandnewtonmuseum.org.uk/) yourself in Olney.
 The route also goes through Emberton Country Park which leads up to a weir and sluice system for managing water.

 <div class="row">
 <div class="col">